Bipoeman/md_dump/README.md

     - Iteration Statements/Loops: for, while, do-while
     - Selection Statements: if, if-else, switch-case
     - Assignment Statements
+    - `Leaving a loop early : break`
 - **Functions**
     - Variable arguments of a function
+    - `Build and calling a function`
+    - `Returning the value of a function`
 - **Pointers**
     - Pointer Arithmetics
     - Function Pointers and Parameters
+    - `Name are pointers` = The name of an array or a string is just a pointer to the frist element of the array or string.
+- **Header files and the preprocessor**
 - **C Preprocessor Directives and Macros**
     - #include <...>: include header files.
     - #define